OscarAzeem/Courses_Info/funny_querys.md

 * A tablespace stores not only table data but all Database objects (indexes, views, materialized view, sequences, etc.).
 * A tablespace can have **multiple Data Files** but a Data File it's associated **to only one** Tablespace.
 * A Data File it's stored in a Storage System (NFS, Exadata, SAN, Raw, File System)
+* **EFECTS OF DELETE VS TRUNCTABLE TABLE ON A TABLESPACE:**
+    * When deleting a table using the *DELETE* clause, the space taken for such rows remains untouch.
+The rows remains but the space is shown as available to be used for new rows.
+In other words the table is still full but with the space available, therefore, it could be not shown in the **dba_free_space** view.
+    * When deleting a table using the **TRUNCATE** sentence completely deletes all the rows and is shown in the **dba_free_space** view.
 * Logical stored sequence:
     1. Database
     2. Tablespace